cd../blog

 free SEC filing toolsSEC filings freefree stock research toolsEDGAR alternativesfree insider trading tracker

 Bloomberg can run $24,000+ per year.
 AlphaSense can be $10,000+ per seat.
-Even “cheaper” options like BamSEC are hundreds of dollars annually.
-That kind of budget makes sense if you’re running a fund, less so if you’re managing your own portfolio or just starting out.
+Even "cheaper" options like BamSEC cost hundreds of dollars annually.
+That kind of budget makes sense if you're running a fund.
+Less so if you're managing your own portfolio or just getting started.

-The good news: the underlying information is the same for everyone.
+Here's the thing: the underlying information is the same for everyone.
 The SEC makes filings public for free.
-The only real question is how comfortably you can get to that data.
+The only question is how comfortably you can access that data.

-This guide walks through five free tools that, together, give you a surprisingly complete research stack in 2025.
-We’ll look at what each one is actually good at, where it falls short, and how to combine them so you can monitor filings, study companies, and follow insiders without paying for a terminal.
+I've put together five free tools that, combined, give you a solid research stack.
+I'll cover what each one is actually good at, where it falls short, and how I combine them to monitor filings, study companies, and follow insiders without paying for a terminal.

 Tool Best For Real-Time Watchlists Insider Trading Mobile